MohanGuo/Equivariant_Diffusion/blogpost.md

 L = -\log(p_{\theta}(x_{0})) \qquad \text{(11)}
 $$

-Turns out, this is intractable because we need to integrate over a very high dimensional (pixel) space for continuous values over T timesteps.
+However, this is intractable because we need to integrate over a very high dimensional (pixel) space for continuous values over T timesteps.

 By taking inspiration from VAEs and reformulating the training objective using a variational lower bound (VLB), also known as _Evidence lower bound_ (ELBO) we have :